Day 37 of our 99-day journey to FASDay and the last of our Myths just may be the most important Fact.

 Encouragingly, a small but growing number of studies have demonstrated with both animals and humans that early intervention can at least partially remediate some of the primary deficits associated with PAE.
 Such approaches are promising as they may also have the potential to mitigate some of the serious adverse outcomes often seen in individuals with FASD later in life.
 However, there remains much work to be done in order to identify affected children as early as possible and to develop a comprehensive continuum of services for these children and their families.

 There is a promising new nutritional supplement for women to take during pregnancy and for children up to age 3.
-More on that later.
+More on that on a later day in our journey.